unknownv2/logmagic/doc/packages/azure-appinsights.md

 # Microsoft Azure AppInsights

-All the calls to `log.X` push trace events to AppInsights.
+All the calls to `log.Trace()` push trace events to AppInsights.
 Those are the events you can't directly see on main AppInsigts page but can access from **Analytics** tab:

 ![Azure Appinsights Analytics Button](azure-appinsights-analytics-button.png)